cerner/terra-core/packages/terra-list/docs/SingleSelectSections.md

-# Single Select List
+# Single Select List with Sections

-The Terra Single Select List is a structural component to arrange content within list/listitems with a single, selectable item.
+The Terra Single Select List with Sections is a structural component to arrange list of items within sections with a single, selectable item across multiple sections.

 ## Usage